Start Here

 Seasonal sequencing of container crops for UK balconies and patios

-2. Container volume needed for root and moisture stability.
+2. Container volume needed for roots and moisture.

-If a crop fails steps 1 or 2, park it for later.
-That is not giving up; it is good systems design.
+If a crop fails on light or container size, leave it for later.
+That is not giving up.
+It is choosing a crop that fits the space you have.

 Compare options with What Can You Grow Without a Garden in the UK? and Best Vegetables to Grow in Pots in the UK.